andk/pause/doc/privacy-policy.md

 It will remain in your author directory, and thus on CPAN, until you delete it via the PAUSE web interface.
-There are a small number of circumstances when a file in your author directory may be remove by the PAUSE admins;
+There are a small number of circumstances when a file in your author directory may be removed by the PAUSE admins;
 these are documented in the PAUSE Operating Model.
 PAUSE records a timestamp for the date and time when the file was uploaded and a "checksum"